 Storage: Store any leftover Peanut Butter Rice in an airtight container in the refrigerator.
 Consume within 5 days.

-Meal prep: This rice with peanut butter is meal prep-friendly!
-Cook a larger batch, divide it into individual portions, and refrigerate for quick and easy meals throughout the week.
+Meal prep: Cook a larger batch, divide it into individual portions, and refrigerate for quick and easy meals throughout the week.
 Reheat in the microwave or on the stovetop, adding splashes of water if it gets too dry.

 Freezing: I do not recommend freezing this rice and peanut butter since the texture might change as rice tends to get grainy when frozen.